 Animal advocacy organizations use undercover investigations, sometimes just referred to as investigations, to document animal abuse and raise awareness of various forms of suffering and injustice against animals.
 This increased awareness is expected to result in various outcomes that benefit animals, including influencing company policies, laws, and consumption choices.

-Leafleting is a common and cost-effective method of vegan and vegetarian outreach.
-Various organizations, including our top charities, provide vegetarian advocacy literature or send teams to distribute that literature on sidewalks and college campuses.
-Individuals can also easily obtain leaflets to distribute on their own and it takes only a small time commitment to do so, making leafleting alone or with a group a promising intervention.
+Charities provide veg advocacy literature and/or send teams to distribute that literature on sidewalks and college campuses.
+Individuals can also easily obtain leaflets to distribute on their own and it takes only a small time commitment to do so, making leafleting alone or with a group a promising volunteering activity.

 Humane education is a form of animal advocacy in which speakers visit high school and college classes and give presentations on the effects of factory farming on animals, the environment, health, and other areas of concern.
 One of our top charities, The Humane League, engages in this intervention.
 Currently, ACE does not have enough strong evidence to recommend humane education as an intervention.